SanaRb/SanaRb.github.io/README.md

-# SanaRb.github.io

-# Data Visualization Using R by Sana Rebbah, biostatistician
+# Data Visualization Using R
+by **Sana Rebbah, biostatistician**

-This repository contains an html file and two datasets for the introduction of data visualization using R, focusing on the ggplot2 package.
+This repository contains an html file and two datasets for the introduction of data visualization using R.

+This course covers mainly the use of R packages ggplot2 to create effective and visually appealing data visualizations.
+Topics include generating scatter plots, boxplots, line graphs, bar plots, and histograms; customizing visuals with labels, colors, and themes; creating publication-ready plots, adding descriptive statistics and p-values on your graphs, and saving plots in various formats.

+**Click [here](https://sanarb.github.io/Data_Visualization_with_R.html) to access the course on Data Visualisation**

 ## Datasets